ykahalan/ddkf/README.md

 ## Full example (runnable)

-The following example demonstrates DDKF with multiple kernels for time-frequency decomposition and denoising.
+The following example from the examples folder demonstrates DDKF with multiple kernels for time-frequency decomposition and denoising.
 Copy it into a file (e.g. `run_example.py`) or run interactively.

 ```python
 import torch